ionic-team/stencil/readme.md

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

+*Note: Stencil and Ionic are completely independent projects.
+Stencil does not prescribe any specific UI framework, but Ionic is the largest user of Stencil (today!)*

 ## Why Stencil?

 Stencil is a new approach to a popular idea: building fast and feature-rich apps in the browser.
 Stencil was created to take advantage of major new capabilities available natively in the browser, such as Custom Elements v1, enabling developers to ship far less code and build faster apps that are compatible with any and all frameworks.